winitzki/scall/tutorial/programming_dhall.md

         } x
 ```

-The `merge` keyword looks like a curried function whose first argument is a _record value_ and the second argument is a value of a union type.
+The `merge` keyword works like a curried function whose first argument is a _record value_ and the second argument is a value of a union type.
 The field names of the record must correspond to all the constructor names in the union type.
-The values inside the record are functions that describe what to compute in each case where the union type's constructor has arguments.
+The values inside the record are functions describing what to compute in each case where the union type's constructor has arguments.
 For no-argument constructors (e.g., for the constructor `Z` in the example shown above) the value inside the record does not need to be a function.

-The second argument of `merge` is a value of a union type on which the pattern matching will be done.
+The second argument of `merge` is a value of a union type on which the pattern matching is being done.

-(Note that `merge` in Dhall is a special keyword, not a function, although its syntax looks like that of a curried function.)
+Note that `merge` in Dhall is a special keyword, not a function, although its syntax (e.g., `merge { X = 0 } x`) looks like that of a curried function with two arguments.
+It is a syntax error to write `merge { X = 0 }` without specifying a value (`x`) of a union type.

 ### The `Optional` type